Fkekki/reacttetris/README.md

 # reacttetris
-tetris with react user interface
+Tetris game with react user interface.
 To run this project Install what is in the package.json using: npm install then use: npm start